-The Rover-Landers of British Columbia Incorporated is a registered non-profit society for Land Rover owners and enthusiasts in and around British Columbia.
+The Rover-Landers of British Columbia Incorporated is a registered non-profit society for Land Rover owners and enthusiasts in and around British Columbia and the Pacific Northwest.

-The "Club" was originally, yet unofficially, cobbled together in November 1984 by keen Land Rover owners who wanted more than just a Land Rover, but a group of people with which they could share their common interest.
-Although the club had a period of inactivity through the early 1990's, it is still here for the same reason, to bring people of this common interest together to share information regarding the maintenance, restoration, use and preservation of all Land Rover products.
+The "Club" was unofficially cobbled together in November 1984 by keen Land Rover owners who wanted more than just to drive or own a Land Rover.
+They wanted a group of people with which they could share their common interest with.
+Although the club had a period of inactivity in the 1990's, it is still going strong today for those same original reasons – bringing people with Land Rover interest together sharing information on history, maintenance, restoration, use and preservation of all Land Rover products and land use issues.

 The Rover-Landers of British Columbia practice and promote the responsible use of our natural resources.